-Tanika Island Childress is the Chief Executive Officer and Director of the University of Chicago Charter School and its four campuses, as well as a managing director of the University of Chicago Urban Education Institute (UEI).
+Tanika Island Childress is the Chief Executive Officer and Director of the University of Chicago Charter School and its three campuses, as well as a managing director of the University of Chicago Urban Education Institute (UEI).

 Chief Academic Officer

-Jerrold is the Chief Academic Officer for the University of Chicago Charter School’s four campuses.
+Jerrold is the Chief Academic Officer for the University of Chicago Charter School’s three campuses.
 In this role, Washington works directly with campus directors and their leadership teams in preparing 100% of our students for college acceptance and graduation.